 Students will learn how to develop a story, create a comic and put it together into a finished publication.
 There will be an assignment between class days and students will be expected to show progress on their story and to accept critique from their instructor and classmates.
 At the end of each section, students will put their stories together into an anthology that they will receive 5 copies of.
 There will be a release celebration during the Fine Art gallery show.

 Goal: The goal of this course is for students to: be able to compose a story or sequential text that a reader can comprehend; keep illustration quality consistent throughout a 2-3 page story; be able to complete work on a deadline; to complete one story that will be used for a portfolio for professional or higher educational purposes.

 Students will explore printmaking.
-Focus will be on linoleum block printing.
+Focus will be on block & screen printing.
 Students will be using sharp tools and should be able to do so safely.

-Goal: To create a finished block print and successfully print a limited series.
+Goal: To create a finished print and successfully print a limited series.

 primary instructor: Vladimir Verano

 Students will use clay and other materials to create their own sculptures.